robinmamie/master_timetable_viewer/README.md

 Currently only available for the computer science EPFL master.

+## Launch

+To launch the program, verify that the following python packages are installed:

+* PyQt5, used for the graphical interface;
+* urllib, used to retrieve the study plan from the Internet;
+* bs4, used to parse the retrieved study plan;
+* PyPDF2, used to parse the pdf timetables.

-To launch the program, please type the following in a terminal:
+Then, please type the following in a terminal:

-    python app.py
+    python timetable_viewer.py

 ## Roadmap